Uniform convergence of Dyson Ferrari--Spohn diffusions to the Airy line ensemble: Introduction and main result

 In this paper, we consider scaling limits of a certain class of Gibbsian line ensembles consisting of \textit{non-intersecting random walks under area tilts}, which act as effective models for low-temperature interfaces in three-dimensional lattice models in statistical physics.
 The basic model consists of $N$ mean-zero discrete random walk trajectories $X_1,\dots,X_N$ on an integer interval $\llbracket -M,M\rrbracket = [-M,M]\cap\mathbb{Z}$.
 The walks are conditioned to remain ordered and stay above a hard wall at zero, i.e., $X_1(j) > \cdots > X_N(j) > 0$ for all $j\in\llbracket -M,M\rrbracket$.
 Furthermore, each walk is \textit{tilted} by a factor representing the area under it, that is, the probability of the trajectories is weighted by the additional factor

 Here $\mathfrak{a}>0$ and $\mathfrak{b}\geq 1$ are fixed parameters.
-This model was introduced in \cite{IVW} with $\mathfrak{b}=1$, and later developed in \cite{CIW1} in the general case $\mathfrak{b}>1$ in order to describe fluctuations of level lines of the ($2+1$)-dimensional solid-on-solid (SOS) model above a wall on the box $\llbracket -M,M\rrbracket^2$ as $M\to\infty$.
+This model was introduced in \cite{IVW} with $\mathfrak{b}=1$ in order to mimic level lines of $(2+1)$-dimensional interfaces, and later developed in \cite{IV, CIW1} with $\mathfrak{b}>1$ to describe in particular fluctuations of level lines of the ($2+1$)D solid-on-solid (SOS) model above a wall on a growing box.
+A broad discussion of approximations of the above type for level lines of SOS models can be found in the survey \cite[Section 4]{IV}.
+For further details on the particular case $\mathfrak{b}>1$ and its connections with level lines of the SOS model above a wall, we refer to \cite{SOS2,CIW1,CIW2,DLZ}, and \cite[Section 1.1]{Ser2} for an overview.
+The case $\mathfrak{b}=1$ mimics level lines of an SOS model with bulk Bernoulli fields and no wall constraint describing crystal growth; see \cite{IV, IS}, as well as \cite{FS} for a discussion in the context of interfaces in the 3D Ising model.

 The number of level lines of the height function grows with the size of the box, so it is natural to consider scaling limits of the random walk model as $M,N\to\infty$.
-For more detailed descriptions of this model and its connections with SOS level lines, we refer to \cite{SOS2,CIW1,CIW2,DLZ}, and \cite[Section 1.1]{Ser2} for an overview.
-We also refer to \cite{FS} for a detailed discussion of connections with the interface in the 3D Ising model.

-The model displays notably different behavior depending on whether $\mathfrak{b}=1$ or $\mathfrak{b}>1$.
+The limiting behavior is notably different depending on whether $\mathfrak{b}=1$ or $\mathfrak{b}>1$.
 When $\mathfrak{b}>1$, the area tilts are geometrically growing, so that lower curves are pushed downwards more strongly.
-It has been shown that under diffusive $1$:$2$:$3$ scaling, i.e., rescaling in time by $M^{2/3}$ and in space by $M^{-1/3}$, with suitable boundary conditions the line ensemble converges uniformly on compact sets as $M,N\to\infty$ to a unique limit; see \cite{CIW1, CIW2, DLZ, Ser2}.
+It has been shown that under diffusive $1$:$2$:$3$ scaling, i.e., rescaling in time by $M^{2/3}$ and in space by $M^{-1/3}$, with suitable boundary conditions the line ensemble converges uniformly on compact sets to a unique limit as $M\to\infty$ first and then $N\to\infty$; see \cite{CIW1, CIW2, DLZ, Ser2}.
 We note that in this case the scaling need not depend on $N$.
-Due to a lack of integrable structure when $\mathfrak{b}>1$, little is known about the nature of the scaling limit, and a precise description remains open.
+The recent work \cite{CG} shows that for the analogous model with random walks replaced by Brownian bridges with no rescaling, this convergence holds for general boundary conditions with $M,N\to\infty$ in any order (this was previously known for zero boundary conditions due to \cite{CIW2}).
+Due to a lack of integrable structure, little is known about the nature of the scaling limit; mixing (hence ergodicity) and tail estimates are established in \cite{CG}, but a precise description remains open.